-Note 2: Options vest on achievement of iron ore production from the Company's iron ore projects at an average rate of 250,000 tonnes per month over a consecutive 3 month period.

-Note 3: Options vest on execution of a land access agreement with relevant government body in Bahia, for Centaurus to secure the necessary land and port allocations at Ilheus Port for a minimum of 2mtpa of Iron Ore.

-Note 4 Options vest on the State of Bahia commencing the dredging of the Ilheus Port to 14 metres to accommodate Panamax Vessels.

-Note 5: Options vest on achievement of iron ore production from the Company's iron ore projects at an average rate of 150,000 tonnes per month over a consecutive 3 month period.

-Note 6: Options vest on achievement of first iron ore shipment from Brazil into the international iron ore export market
+- Note 2: Options vest on achievement of iron ore production from the Company's iron ore projects at an average rate of 250,000 tonnes per month over a consecutive 3 month period.
+Subsequent to period end this has been revised down to 150,000 tonnes per month over a consecutive 3 month period. - Note 3: Options vest on execution of a land access agreement with relevant government body in Bahia, for Centaurus to secure the necessary land and port allocations at Ilheus Port for a minimum of 2mtpa of Iron Ore. - Note 4 Options vest on the State of Bahia commencing the dredging of the Ilheus Port to 14 metres to accommodate Panamax Vessels. - Note 5: Options vest on achievement of iron ore production from the Company's iron ore projects at an average rate of 150,000 tonnes per month over a consecutive 3 month period. - Note 6: Options vest on achievement of first iron ore shipment from Brazil into the international iron ore export market

-Notes to the Consolidated Financial Statements For the year ended 30 June 2012
+Notes to the Consolidated Financial Statements For the period ended 31 December 2012